maziac/fastestjoystick/Readme.md

 Of course the joystick can transmit button presses and axis changes via USB to the PC.
 But it is also capable to turn on/off certain digital outputs controlled by the PC (USB host).
 This can be useful to turn on/off the LED light of some of the buttons. e.g. one could enlighten only those buttons that really have a function in the particular game.
+(See also the LEDBlinky project).

 This is done through serial communication.
-The joystick additionally opens up a serial communication with the PC. with a simple command it is possible to turn an output on or off, e.g. "o2=1" would turn the digital out 2 (DOUT2) to 1.
+The joystick additionally opens up a serial communication with the PC. with a simple command it is possible to turn an output on or off, e.g. "o2=100" would turn the digital out 2 (DOUT2) to 100%.

 On mac can find the serial device e.g. with:
 ~~~